millerStudentCouncil/millerStudentCouncil.github.io/wescarehunger.md

 #### If you are the highest donating homeroom you can win either a pizza, doughnut, or cookie party.
 #### There is also a homeroom goal of 65 items.
 If you reach this goal your homeroom will also be rewarded.
 #### We look forward to your participation this year.

+#### The annual WSH (WE Scare Hunger) will only be having 2 collection dates this year.
+## Our first collection date is now Nov.
+3rd.
+### You may start collecting cans in your homeroom but the bags will be distributed on the 27th of October.
+## Be sure to get your homeroom hyped about WSH.
+The more excited they are about this local charity, the more cans we can collect to go towards our local food bank.